 - A decision platform answers: “What should we do next?”

-Microsoft Fabric supports this shift by integrating data, analytics, and reporting into a single system.
+Microsoft Fabric supports this shift by integrating data, analytics, business intelligence, and reporting into a single system.
 OneLake serves as a unified data foundation, so your teams do not work from separate copies; everyone refers to the same source.

 But the best part is Copilot.
 With this layer, instead of waiting for analysts to prepare views, you can Chat with Data and explore answers all by yourself: